cloudera/director-spi-tck/README.md

-# Cloudera Director - Cloud Provider TCK
+# Cloudera Altus Director - Cloud Provider TCK

-This technology compatibility kit (TCK) checks that an implementation of a cloud provider plugin for [Cloudera Director][cd] complies with expectations for plugins and works correctly.
+This technology compatibility kit (TCK) checks that an implementation of a cloud provider plugin for [Cloudera Altus Director][cd] complies with expectations for plugins and works correctly.

-The TCK contains one set of tests for each version of the [Cloudera Director plugin SPI][spi].
+The TCK contains one set of tests for each version of the [Cloudera Altus Director plugin SPI][spi].

 # Building